 Pride & Sport: Anastasia Bucsis opens up about the importance of mental health

-Anastasia has had the great fortune of chasing her dreams of speed skating and celebrated the beauty of sport wearing the Maple Leaf.
-She has felt some of the highest of highs, and some of the lowest of lows.
-Years prior to the lead up to Sochi 2014, the loneliness she felt was a feeling she didn’t want others to feel.
-That’s exactly why she came out – at the time, as the only Olympian in North America still competing to publicly come out as gay.
+Anastasia had the great fortune of chasing her speed skating dreams and celebrating the beauty of sport while wearing the maple leaf.
+She felt some of the highest of highs and some of the lowest of lows.
+Years prior to Sochi 2014, the loneliness she felt was a feeling she didn’t want others to feel.
+That’s exactly why she came out – at the time, the only active Olympian in North America to publicly come out as gay.

 “I was incredibly lonely and unfortunately it took a huge toll on my mental health.
 I struggled with anxiety and depression for years.
 It’s funny how happiness is an inside job.
 I’m the first person to say I have the best family, the best friends, the best teammates, I live in the best country in the world.
 However, I still struggled to accept myself to the point of having very unhealthy and negative thoughts.
 I lost hope.
 I was hopeless for years.
 Regardless of orientation we all feel lonely; it’s one of the tough things about being human.”

 Anastasia believes that life is a team effort.
 You never know what may be going on inside of someone’s head and we all struggle.
-In her retirement, Anastasia hopes to continue to bring some of that positive energy and inclusiveness to the community and Canadian sport landscape.
+In her retirement – after her speed skating career was short-ended by a chronic knee injury – Anastasia has continued to bring some of that positive energy and inclusiveness to the community and Canadian sport landscape.